 Increased Risk of Flooding

-Properties located within fire burn areas may be at risk for flash floods, mudflows and debris flows.
+A multi-agency analysis of the Kincade Fire damage found that properties located within fire burn areas may still be at risk for flash floods, mudflows and debris flows.

 The National Weather Service expects debris flows to become more likely during periods of intense rainfall.
 Be prepared by:

 - Identifying vulnerable areas on your property.

 - Using erosion control techniques, such as installing wattles and rock bags, and clearing fire-related debris from creeks and drainages to reduce flooding.

 - Have an evacuation and emergency plan ready.